 Be structured.

-AI thrives on structure: clean headers, tight summaries, bulleted insights and solid metadata.
-If you want to be cited, make your page scannable.
+AI thrives on structure so clean headers, tight summaries, bulleted insights and solid metadata are ideal.
+Make your page scannable.

 Be discoverable.

 If a blog lives on your site and no AI ever crawls it… did it even exist?
-Cross-publish where the bots hang out: LinkedIn, YouTube, Medium, Substack.
+Cross-publish where the bots hang out to your LinkedIn, YouTube, Medium, Substack.
 Different platforms, same message.

-The GEO era rewards creativity over churn.
+Creating strong content is only part of the job.
+You also need to make it easy to find and reuse.
 Say you’ve got a 15-page cybersecurity trends report.
-Instead of simply uploading it to your resource center and calling it a day, turn it into so much more.
-We recommend a LinkedIn carousel with snackable stats, a three-part blog series expanding each theme, a podcast convo with your CISO and a drip email series connecting each trend to how your solution helps.
-Same idea, new audiences, zero burnout.
-Remember: You’re not recycling content, you’re reimagining it.
+Instead of simply uploading it to your resource center and calling it a day, turn it into more content.
+We recommend a LinkedIn carousel with quick stats, a three-part blog series expanding each theme, a podcast convo with your CTO and a drip email series connecting each trend to how your solution helps.
+Same idea, new audiences.

 How to win the 2026 content distribution game

-Perplexity, Bing Copilot and Claude are the new power brokers.
-These platforms cite their sources.
-Publish original research, refresh your metadata and don’t forget to structure your content like a Q&A so you’re speaking the same language they are.
+Perplexity, Bing Copilot and Claude cite their sources.
+Your chances of being included rise if you publish original research, refresh your metadata and structure your content like a Q&A so you’re speaking the same language they are.

 LinkedIn and X are rolling out AI-assisted summaries.
 Write posts that are easy to quote with short sentences, strong stats and human emotion.
 Think tweetable insight meets analyst brief.

 Example in Action: Turn that 12-page case study into a 20-second clip: “Cut onboarding time by 42% with predictive automation.”
-AI loves sharp, snackable proof.
+AI loves sharp, snaggable proof.

 AI doesn’t just read, it recommends.
-ROI calculators, microsites or data visuals boost engagement time, which signals quality to both algorithms and humans.
+Content like ROI calculators, microsites or data visuals boost engagement time, which signals quality to both algorithms and humans.

-As ChatGPT Voice and Alexa GPT go mainstream, clarity becomes currency.
+As ChatGPT Voice and Alexa GPT go mainstream, this will matter more than ever.
 Write like someone might ask it out loud.
-FAQs, crisp takeaways and short, confident phrasing make your content ear-friendly.
+FAQs, clear takeaways and short, confident phrasing make your content more ear-friendly.

 In the GEO era, the winners are the ones speaking clearly, confidently and consistently across every channel.